Broadband speed test

 Are internet speed tests accurate?

-If you’re testing a WiFi connection, rather than a wired or ethernet connection, it’s also important to note that the download speed can vary depending on how close you are to your router.
+If you’re testing a WiFi connection, it’s also important to note that the download speed can vary, depending on how close you are to your router.

 How can I get the most accurate WiFi speed test results?